-Range of Deduction Grade To Be Awarded of Disciplinary Marks
+Range of Deduction Grade To Be

+Awardedof Disciplinary N larks

 00 - 10 A+

-11 - 20 A
+11 - 20 А

 21 - 30 B+

 31 - 40 В

 41 - 50 C+

 51 - 60 С

 61 - 80 D

 >80 F

+- The Annual Standing Committee formulated for computation of discipline grades shall be asfollows:

+- (a) Dean (A&R) Chairman

+- (b) Dean of Students Member

+- (c) Any other Member (if nominated)

+- (d) Deputy Registrar Member Secretary

-- (v) Annual computation of discipline grades shall be carried out by a committee constituted by the VC.
-The committee will review the grades based on overall adherence to discipline and conduct by the affected students and make recommendation to Vice Chancellor thru DSW for his approval. - (vi) The discipline grades at the end of the programme may be revised by a committee comprising DSW as chairperson and two professors to be nominated by the by the Vice Chancellor.
-The committee will make suitable recommendation based on overall adherence to discipline and conduct by the students during the entire programme.
+- (vi) Annual computation of discipline grades shall be carried out by the Annual Standing Committee.
+The committee will review the grades based on overall adherence to discipline and conduct by the affected students and make recommendation to Vice Chancellor for his approval.

+- (vii) The discipline grades at the end of the program may be revised by the standing committee.
+The committee will make suitable recommendation based on overall adherence to discipline and conduct by the students during the entire program. - (viii) This final grade awarded at the end of the program will be reflected in the Transcript.